shidhincr/shidhincr.github.com/source/_posts/2015-03-23-improve-page-load-speed-with-critical-css.markdown

 	+ Parsing time and slow page
 	+ Problem with async loading the stylesheet
 	+ Flash of unstyles content

+Performance is one of the important area developers concentrating now.
+Even Google added page load speed as one of the key parameter of their ranking algorithm.
+Soe if websites need to optimise their page load performance along with other search engine optimisations.

+Amazon came up with the following results after page speed improvements:

+> For every 1 second of improvement they experienced up to a 2% increase in conversions.
+For every 100 ms of improvement, they grew incremental revenue by up to 1%

+## Improving page load time

+Most of the time in loading the page is spent for downloading the resources.

 - What is Critical CSS
 	+ Analysing what css is required for first render
 	+ Above the fold mark-up